rubys/breakup/README.md

 And you're done!

+## Building the search function

+You can add search functionality by running the following commands:

+    bundle update
+    rake search

+Note: if you don't have bundler installed, you can install it via:

+    [sudo] gem install bundler

 ## The Proposed Split

 The proposed split is really just a way to get conversation going.
 I have a well-documented